UdAyAn123/Dance/README.md

 Dance is a beautiful art form and many people want to learn it, as shown by the growing number of dance studios.
 With our new physically-distanced world, I can no longer take advantage of that.
 Learning dance moves from choreography videos is a wonderful tool, but videos cannot tell you if you are doing a dance move correctly.
 I want people to experience the benefits of a real-life coach with the convenience of on-demand video.

 ## What it does
-DAINCE uses artificial intelligence to detect people’s dance moves.
-It evaluates and tracks how a person is dancing compared to how the dance should be performed, so users of DAINCE learn how to dance better and assess their progress in learning dances.
+DANCE uses artificial intelligence to detect people’s dance moves.
+It evaluates and tracks how a person is dancing compared to how the dance should be performed, so users of DANCE learn how to dance better and assess their progress in learning dances.

 ## How I built it
 Beginning with our vision for an AI dance tutorial, I designed a wireframe mockup of the flow of our app and functionality of the pose comparison algorithm.
 On the front end, I used HTML & CSS to style the site and extensive Javascript to import and implement.
 I used the Posenet library to implement AI-based pose detection.
 Meanwhile, the backend team worked on retrieving videos and a list of timestamp markers.
 Tutorial videos loop according to the timestamps and those markers can be skipped, ignored, and replayed.
 Feedback from a webcam is taken and used to display a live score.
 The score is calculated by comparing the data from the webcam to the data from the original/professional dance video.